By Sumaiya Farheen and Andrew Siyabalawatte, March 2023

 What Conditions do Active Release Therapy Commonly Treat?

-ART is commonly used to treat conditions such as carpal tunnel syndrome, plantar fasciitis, tennis elbow, shoulder impingement syndrome, and other soft tissue injuries.
-Other conditions include iliotibial (IT) band syndrome, piriformis syndrome, sciatica, low back pain, thoracic outlet syndrome, tension headaches, neck pain, rotator cuff strains and tears, golfer’s elbow, wrist pain, and hand pain It is often used in conjunction with other therapies, such as chiropractic and massage therapy, to provide a comprehensive approach to treating soft tissue injuries and dysfunction.
+ART commonly treats conditions such as carpal tunnel syndrome, plantar fasciitis, tennis elbow, shoulder impingement syndrome, and other soft tissue injuries.
+Practitioners also address iliotibial (IT) band syndrome, piriformis syndrome, sciatica, low back pain, thoracic outlet syndrome, tension headaches, neck pain, rotator cuff strains and tears, golfer’s elbow, wrist pain, and hand pain.
+They often combine ART with chiropractic and massage therapy to provide a comprehensive approach to treating soft tissue injuries and dysfunction.

 What is A Myofascial Release?